Zhou1213CN/Final_Project_Group2/README.md

 ### 2. Augmenting Path of Length 3

+We only use augmenting path part for all the files except the log_normal csv because it contains smaller M and the result increased by augmenting is not obvious.

+### Proof

-By the theorem, while there exists an augmenting path P, we can increase the cardinality of maximal matching by 1 by augmenting P.
+By the theorem, while there exists an augmenting path P, we can increase the cardinality of maximal matching by 1 by augmenting P. So we have showed that our augmenting part indeed increases the size of matching.

+### Implementation

 Based on Professor Su's discussion, by augmenting the paths of length 3 and 5, we can get about 0.8 approximation of maximum matching.
-Since it is hard to search all augmenting paths in limited time, we only augment Ps with length of 3 here.
-In the future, we will try to implement a blossom algorithm that includes all augmenting paths.
+Since it is hard to search all augmenting paths in limited time, we only augment Ps with length of 3 here. () In the future, we will try to implement a blossom algorithm that includes all augmenting paths.

 We initially planned to randomly label all the vertices with 1,2,3,4 and find augmenting paths which follow 1-2-3-4 with 1-2, 3-4 unmatched and 2-3 matched.
 However, it is hard to simultaneously identify all these paths using Graph API.
 After exploration, we fail to think about a good solution.
 Thanks to the idea of Jien's group, we learn to :